the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 (rr-rdm-elns-choosing-archival)=
 ### Archival function of notebooks

-Few active measures are needed to maintain the data in your paper notebooks, they are vulnerable as they exist in only one copy.
+Few active measures are needed to maintain the data in your paper notebooks.
+The primary vulnerability of paper lab books is that there is only one copy.
 Nevertheless, as long as they are kept in a cool, dry and dark spot for example a fireproof safe they will likely last decades.
 Electronic data requires much more active upkeep.
 Electronic data can *if manged properly* be more resilient to physical threats such as fire and flooding as it can frequently be backed up in multiple locations.